rfreebern/rfreebern.github.com/_posts/2011-11-21-a-chance-to-win.md

 title: A chance to win
 body_class: post
 layout: post
+summary: I refuse to exploit my social connections to further your company's marketing agenda.
 ---

 I will never retweet your message for a chance to win, because I value my friends as human beings, not tools I can use to gain something for myself.
 They value me because I try to say thoughtful and interesting things, and because I'm not just another route for unwanted advertising to enter their lives.